 The following are resources and forms provided by the Washington Department of Fish and Wildlife and others to assist wildlife rehabilitators on the subjects of state regulations, ethics, animal diseases, financial grants, and training opportunities.

-For additional information, please see WDFW's Wildlife Rehabilitation Manual.
+For additional information, please see WWRA's Become a Wildlife Rehabilitator.

 - Wildlife Rehabilitation Permit Application - MS Word | PDF